neatonk/overtone-quil-hacknight/README.md

 Visualizer
 ----------

-Draws the colorful circles in response to Overtone's output using the new `tap` feature.
+Draws colorful circles in response to Overtone's output using the new `tap` feature.
 Make some sound and watch see what happens.